-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 16 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 18 of 181

-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-8.1.c The documented incident management procedure is reviewed, tested and verified at least once a year.
-WP, R An annual review is conducted of the overall documented incident management procedure, including a review of records and corrective actions related to any food safety incidents that occurred.
-If there has been no food safety incident in the previous year, a mock incident management exercise has been conducted by the Operation to test the existing system.
-Any identified deficiencies in the incident management system have been corrected.
-Auditors verify that the Operation has conducted an annual review of the Operation's incident management procedure.
-Auditor will verify records.
-Operation implements an incident management review procedure which is tested and verified annually.
-Training of personnel responsible for implementing the incident management procedure may need to occur.
-G-8.2 Non-conforming product on hold for food safety is clearly identified and segregated from other products and packaging materials.
-WP, R • Operation has a written procedure to clearly identify and segregate on-hold, quarantined, and rejected product and materials when held for food safety reasons, to prevent commingling with other products or adulteration of products, production area, or packaging materials.
-Auditor reviews procedure, reviews logs and observes all currently on-hold, quarantined, and rejected materials for compliance with procedure.
+Req. # Req luirement DOC MAN Procedure Verification Corrective Action prod food iden segr prod n-conforming duct on hold for d safety is clearly ntified and regated from other ducts and kaging materials.
+WP, R • Operation has written hold and release procedures to identify and segregate on-hold, quarantined, and rejected product and materials when held for food safety reasons, to prevent commingling with other products or adulteration of products, production area, or packaging materials.
+Disposition must be documented (e.g., if the product was released, destroyed, donated, redirected).
+Auditor reviews procedure, reviews records, and observes all currently on-hold, quarantined, and rejected materials for compliance with procedure and their disposition.
+Product release procedure is being followed and release records are kept.
 Non-compliances are corrected on site.
-If on-hold, quarantined or rejected materials are not segregated according to procedure, operation shall assess potential for product adulteration.
+If on-hold, quarantined or rejected materials are not segregated or released according to procedure, operation shall assess potential for product adulteration.
 Procedures are developed or revised.
 Retraining is performed.